Housing & Development

 According to the Boston Planning & Development Agency, in the period between August 1996 and October 2018, Allston-Brighton added 17.7 million square feet of new development, a level that has had a huge impact on our residential neighborhood.
 In the same period, by comparison, downtown Boston added 35.8 million square feet and the South Boston Waterfront added 34.1 million square feet.

 When development of this scale occurs, linkage fees are supposed to ensure that large-scale real estate development brings direct benefits to Boston’s residents through payments to the Neighborhood Housing Trust and the Neighborhood Jobs Trust.
-These fees — currently $9.03 per square foot for housing and $1.78 per square foot for job training — generated more than $31 million from 2014 to 2018 and were increased just last year, for the first time since 2013.
+These fees — currently $13.00 per square foot for housing and $2.39 per square foot for job training — generated more than $80 million from 2014 to 2021.

 Given the scale of the current building boom in Allston-Brighton and across the city, it would be in the public interest to have increased transparency and performance metrics to ensure that linkage fees are being well spent and achieving meaningful benefits for neighborhoods across the city.